Multiple people injured in shooting at suburban Detroit splash pad, police say

 In a social media post, the Rochester Police Department reported an "active shooter situation" at the Brooklands Plaza Splash Pad at 1585 E. Auburn Rd. in which there were "multiple people injured."

 Authorities did not immediately confirm the number of people shot or their conditions.
-It was also unclear if a suspect had been arrested.
+The Oakland County Sheriff's Office says they "potentially have the suspect contained nearby," but asks that the public stay away from the area as it is still an active crime scene.

 The Oakland County city of Rochester Hills is located about 25 miles north of Detroit.